timpending/comp-sci-curriculum/Unit-4/02-ascii.md

 If you look at the table you can see the that capital letters always have a 0 in the 2^5 spot where lowercase letters always have 1 there.
 This was intentional and a smart way to distinguish easily between uppercase and lowercase letters

+Take 10 minutes (or watch it at double speed and take 5 minutes) to watch the [Tom Scott video on Unicode](https://www.youtube.com/watch?v=MijmeoH9LT4).

 ### Ok...nice history lesson, but why do I care about this?

-Believe it or not, we use this quite a bit, this is what our .charCodeAt function does in JavaScript!
+Believe it or not, we use this quite a bit: this is what our .charCodeAt function does in JavaScript!
 Try typing `"A".charCodeAt(0);` in chrome console and see what you get?
 Then look up the value in an ASCII table and you will see it corresponds to `01000001`.
 You can use `charCode` to do manipulation with letters and strings which is very useful!